Necessary NFS Server Cluster Design for NFS Client Lock and File State Preservation

 2. Allowing NFS clients to reclaim the known locks and other file states.

-AKA Starting nfsserver anew during resource migration, to initiate the NFS4 Grace Period.
+AKA Grouping exports together and starting nfsserver anew during resource migration, to initiate the NFS4 Grace Period.

-When an NFS v4 Server restarts (or fails over), the client's ability to reclaim existing states depends upon a "grace period" during which those reclaims can succeed.
+When NFS v4 Server resources restart (or fail over), the clients' abilities to reclaim existing states depend upon a "grace period" during which those reclaims can succeed.
 During the grace period, clients cannot open or lock new files, they can only reclaim old states.
-For additional information on setting the length of the grace period, see item #5, below.
+(For information on setting the length of this grace period, see item #5, below.)

 Many NFS clustering guides incorrectly recommend that the nfsserver.service be a cloned resource that runs at all nodes simultaneously.
 Under that recommendation, nfsserver is not stopped and started during failovers.
-However, in reality, the nfsserver.service should run at only one node at a time.
-It should be grouped with the exportfs primitives and the file systems they reference, so these resources all migrate together and start together.
-This is mandatory to insure client recovery of file states after failover.
+No fresh start of the nfsserver service means no grace period is given, and all previous file and client states are lost.

 3. Ordering the starting and stopping of resources correctly.

 The order of operations for starting and stopping all the NFS-related resources becomes extremely important for all these requirements to function together.
-The necessary starting order is:
+Typically, all the following resources must be grouped together and ordered thusly:

 3.1 Start drbd for the various file system volumes (all those which will be NFS exported).